Three Views of the Millennium

 If premillennialism is so obvious, why do many Bible-believing Christians believe in something else?
 They are not facing persecution or ridicule on this issue.
 They have no obvious external pressures to believe in anything else, and yet they do.
 They claim to believe the Bible, but they claim that the biblical millennium ends, rather than begins, at Christ’s return.

-As Proverbs says, the one who speaks first sounds right, until the second one speaks.
+As Proverbs 18:17 says, the one who speaks first sounds right, until the second one speaks.
 We can’t answer the matter before we hear both sides, or in this case, all three sides.
 Perhaps it isn't so obvious.

 The time of Revelation 20

 So the question is, Is this happening in Revelation 20?
 Is it taking us back in time?
-And more specifically, is there evidence in the Bible that this is a better interpretation of what God is revealing?
+More specifically, is there evidence in the Bible that this is a better interpretation of what God is revealing?

-Yes indeed, says the amillennial view.
+Yes, says the amillennial view.
 There is evidence in Scripture that the kingdom of God has already begun, that Satan has already been bound, that there will be only one resurrection, that Christ’s return will bring the new heavens and new earth, without any temporary kingdom in between.
-It is therefore a hermeneutical mistake to make the book of Revelation, with all its symbolism and all its interpretive difficulties, contradict what the rest of Scripture says.
+It is a hermeneutical mistake to make the book of Revelation, with all its symbolism and all its interpretive difficulties, contradict what the rest of Scripture says.
 We need to use the plain scriptures to interpret the obscure ones, rather than the other way around.
 In this case, the book of Revelation is the obscure and the controversial material (mainly because of the apocalyptic writing style), and the other New Testament verses are clear on the matter.